Chaining Node Effects

 Vertex effects follow the same principle, modifying vertex positions:

-A typical shader will chain UV, vertex, and color effects:
+A typical shader will chain UV, vertex, color, and alpha effects:

-This gives you complete control over texture sampling, mesh deformation, and final color processing.
+This gives you complete control over texture sampling, mesh deformation, final color processing, and transparency.

 Remember: The demo graphs at Assets\Plugins\AllIn1ShaderNodes\Demo\Graphs show many real-world examples of effect chaining.
 Reference them to see how complex effects are built from simple node chains.